Offshoring: U.S. labor market

-In 2015, IT employment in the United States has recently reached pre-2001 levels and has been rising since.
+In 2015, IT employment in the United States had reached pre-2001 levels, and has been rising since.
 The number of jobs lost to offshoring is less than 1 percent of the total US labor market.
 The total number of jobs lost to offshoring, both manufacturing and technical represent only 4 percent of the total jobs lost in the US.
 Major reasons for cutting jobs are from contract completion and downsizing.
 Some economists and commentators claim that the offshoring phenomenon is way overblown.

 Impact on jobs in western countries

 The Economist reported in January 2013 that "High levels of unemployment in Western countries after the 2007-2008 financial crisis have made the public in many countries so hostile towards offshoring that many companies are now reluctant to engage in it."
 Economist Paul Krugman wrote in 2007 that while free trade among high-wage countries is viewed as win-win, free trade with low-wage countries is win-lose for many employees who find their jobs offshored or with stagnating wages.
 Two estimates of the impact of offshoring on U.S. jobs were between 150,000 and 300,000 per year from 2004 to 2015.
 This represents 10-15% of U.S. job creation.

 The increased safety net costs of the unemployed may be absorbed by the government (taxpayers) in the high-cost country or by the company doing the offshoring.
 Europe experienced less offshoring than the U.S. due to policies that applied more costs to corporations and cultural barriers.
 In the area of service research has found that offshoring has mixed effects on wages and employment.
 The World Bank's 2019 World Development Report on the future of work highlights how offshoring can shape the demand for skills in receiving countries and explores how increasing automation can lead to reshoring of production in some cases.

 Public opinion

-U.S. opinion polls indicate that between 76-95% of Americans surveyed agreed that "outsourcing of production and manufacturing work to foreign countries is a reason the U.S. economy is struggling and more people aren't being hired."
+U.S. opinion polls indicate that between 76 and 95% of Americans surveyed agreed that "outsourcing of production and manufacturing work to foreign countries is a reason the U.S. economy is struggling and more people aren't being hired."